supertestnet/bitpac/README.md

 # So this is nothing more and nothing less than a multisig.
 Why didn't you just call it a multisig?
 Why make a new name when "multisig" is fine?

 A bitpac is a multisig with *public auditability.* Multisigs are usually private -- you normally don't disclose who's in them.
 With bitpac, you do.
 But if you just want to just call it a multisig that's fine with me.
-I still had fun making an interface for creating and managing multisigs, and I for one think this tool is unique enough that it's worth naming it something special.
+I still had fun making an interface for creating and managing multisigs, and I for one think this tool is unique enough that it merits a special name.

 # Todo list